easedroid/BannerView/README.md

      		}
      	}

-    --And these lines in your app level build.gradle file dependencies {
+And these lines in your app level build.gradle file

+    -
+    dependencies {
     	        implementation 'com.github.easedroid:BannerView:Tag'
     	}